mahesh-panchal/nf-core_modules_demo/README.md

 ```

 Your channel data should now be in a format nf-core modules expect, allowing you to use
-the modules in the usual way.
+the modules in your workflow.

 ```nextflow
 workflow {